joshbegley/nyt-latest/README.md

 `Great college basketball teams often see their dreams denied in the volatile environment that is March Madness.`\
 https://nytimes.com/athletic/6496158/2025/07/17/college-basketball-rankings-best-teams-without-title/

-**An interview with Jesus Vallejo, Real Madrid's forgotten footballer who is ready to start again**\
+**An interview with Jesus Vallejo, Real Madrid's forgotten footballer ready to start again**\
 `Madrid had an injury crisis in 2024-25 but Vallejo only played 10 minutes before mid-May.
 Now he has a fresh start at Albacete`\
 https://nytimes.com/athletic/6499322/2025/07/17/jesus-vallejo-interview-real-madrid-minutes-albacete-transfer/